ETF Guides Last Fact-Checked: 28 April 2026 · 6 min read

 VWCE — the one-fund solution

 VWCE (Vanguard FTSE All-World UCITS ETF Accumulating, ISIN IE00BK5BQT80) tracks the FTSE All-World index, giving you exposure to approximately 3,700 companies across 49 developed and emerging market countries.
-At a TER of 0.22%, it is one of the cheapest and most broadly diversified ETFs available to Irish retail investors.
+At a Total Expense Ratio (TER) of 0.22% and roughly €18 billion in Assets Under Management (AUM), it is one of the cheapest and most broadly diversified ETFs available to Irish retail investors.
+For the full breakdown, see our VWCE Ireland complete guide.

 Emerging markets (EM) — China, India, Brazil, Taiwan, South Korea, and others — currently represent about 11–12% of the index by market cap.
 This is the "market cap weighted" allocation that reflects the relative economic weight of EM economies in global equity markets.